cassandrahuber/cassandrahuber.github.io/projects/recorddatabase.md

   - C++
   - Data Structures
   - File Handling
-summary: "I developed a record database system for managing customer account information with features for adding, finding, printing, and deleting records in my ICS 212 course.."
+summary: "I developed a record database system for managing customer account information with features for adding, finding, printing, and deleting records in my ICS 212 course."
 ---

 Bank Record Database is a console-based application developed as part of my ICS 212 course.
 The project aimed to create a system that could manage customer account information using a linked list data structure.
 The system allowed users to perform operations such as adding, finding, printing, and deleting records, where each record consisted of a customer’s account number, name, and address.
 The application also included functionality to read and write records to a file, ensuring data persistence between sessions.